Robel-S-Y/p10k-config/README.md

 [[ -f ~/.p10k.zsh ]] && source ~/.p10k.zsh
 ```

-If not, add it manually at the end of the file.
+Add it manually at the end of the file if it's missing.

 ---